Eppo-exp/eppo-docs/docs/experiments/experiment-reports.md

 sidebar_position: 3
 ---

-# Summarize Experiment Learnings with Reports
+# [Beta] Document Learnings with Reports

+This feature is currently in BETA.
+We would love to hear your feedback!

 Anyone with an Experiment Editor role or higher can edit the information on the Overview tab of an experiment.
 Those with a Viewer role can see the content, but cannot edit.